 - Be authentic-what makes you unique?
 What do you have to offer?
 What is your story?
 Why is your story important to tell? - Appeal to emotion-People don't buy what you do, they buy why you do what you do. - Know your audience-What's your intention?
 Are you trying to connect with other agriculturalists or are you trying to connect with consumers? - Follow others-See what others are doing to tell their story.
-Suggestions for you to follow in Agriculture: @thefarmerjon @almondgirljenny @farmher1 Also look outside of agriculture and see what people in other areas of interest are doing successfully in their social media.
-Follow @thepioneerwoman or @girlmeetsfarm on Instagram & Facebook for examples of entertaining posts. - Post 2-3 times a day on Facebook or Instagram.
+Suggestions for you to follow in Agriculture: @thefarmerjon @nataliekovarik @taravanderdussen and @holmgren.gram Also look outside of agriculture and see what people in other areas of interest are doing successfully in their social media. - Post 2-3 times a day on Facebook or Instagram.
 Suggested times are to post once in the morning and once in the evening.